 If you are playing the Nintendo Switch on the go, you can use the touch screen controls.
 The game is quite barebones, however.
 There isn’t even an options menu for you to adjust any of the settings.
 The single in-game music track will repeat forever, and there are no options to alter the background visuals.
 There is no online multiplayer, and I’ve already mentioned the lack of Pro Controller support.
 Using a mulligan, you may take back your previous turn, although you can spam the ability to go back as far as you wish.
 The other option lets you highlight squares on the game board, showing you what possible moves you have available to you.

 Othello on the Nintendo Switch is a no-frills representation of the classic board game.
 There are only two different music tracks in the game, one for the menu, and one when you are playing.
-The lack of Pro Controller support is dumbfounded, but for the price, it is hard to dwell too much on the lack of options.Note: The Othello review is based on a digital Switch copy of the game, provided by the publisher.
+The lack of Pro Controller support is dumbfounded, but for the price, it is hard to dwell too much on the lack of options.Note: Othello was reviewed on Switch.
+A digital copy of the game provided by the publisher.